Welcome to today's edition of the Rush 24-7 podcast.

 No, Congressman.

-Whoa, of course not.
+Oh, of course not.

 Of course not.

-Uh how about a double agent who's been caught?
+How about a double agent who's been caught?

-Aldrich Ames uh comes to mind.
+Aldrich Ames comes to mind.

-It's gonna be real interesting.
+It's going to be real interesting.

 One final question.

-This is Representative Elijah Cummins, said, uh, can we clarify one crucial point?
+Said, can we clarify one crucial point?

-Whether you worked undercover for the CIA.
+Whether you worked undercover for the CIA?

 You said that your position was covert, but I've heard others say that you weren't covert.